HorizenLabs/zkverify-docs/docs/tutorials/05-how_to_run_a_node/02-run_using_docker/05-update_running_node.md

 ## Procedure

-To update an already running node (wheter it is an RPC node, boot node or validator node) open a terminal, navigate to the root directory of project `compose-zkverify-simplified` and check out latest tag:
+To update an already running node (wheter it is an RPC node, boot node or validator node) open a terminal, navigate to the root directory of project `compose-zkverify-simplified` and check out the latest tag:

 ```bash
 cd compose-zkverify-simplified